On Trial (Big Love): Plot

 To calm Nicki (Chloë Sevigny) ahead of the trial, Barbara (Jeanne Tripplehorn) and Margie (Ginnifer Goodwin) decide to give their nights with Bill (Bill Paxton) to her until the trial ends.
 Bill also privately meets Rhonda (Daveigh Chase), convincing her in testifying against Roman (Harry Dean Stanton).

 Without informing Nicki, Bill privately meets with Ray (Charles Esten), telling him he can get Alby (Matt Ross) to testify.
 Ray is interested, and places Rhonda and Kathy (Mireille Enos) on protective custody based on his advice.
 With Bill's new debts, Barbara contacts Nancy (Ellen Burstyn) for financial help.
 When Lois (Grace Zabriskie) arrives asking for help in her torture of Frank, Bill convinces Alby in testifying against Roman to drop any possible charges against her.
 Sarah (Amanda Seyfried) considers leaving the baby in adoption.
 However, she is not convinced that a couple is adequate, and fights with Heather (Tina Majorino) and Ben (Douglas Smith) over her plans to not get her parents involved.

 After obtaining the hotel where Rhonda is staying, Nicki informs Adaleen (Mary Kay Place), who visits Rhonda to blackmail her with $30,000 into leaving.
 Aware that Roman is now against her, Rhonda accepts and escapes the hotel.
 Before the trial, Nancy visits the Henricksons to inform Barbara that her husband cannot provide her with the money.
 When Margie shows up with a dyed blonde hair, Nicki insults her.
 Angered, Margie finally reveals that the family hates Roman and are working against him.
 Nancy and Lois also meet Ana (Branka Katić), and are shocked when she introduces herself as Bill's new wife.
 As they chastise Bill, Barbara proclaims that she supports Ana and wants her to be part of their life.

-On the trial, Jodean (Enos) is asked to testify.
+At the trial, JoDean (Enos) is asked to testify.
 To the surprise of Bill and Joey (Shawn Doyle), she changes her testimony and claims she and Kathy were adults when they were married.
-Alby chooses not to testify, which allows Roman to be released on less severe charges.
+Alby chooses not to testify, which allows Roman to be released on less-severe charges.
 As he leaves, he meets with Nicki to thank her.
 As he descends stairs, she pushes him down, causing minor injuries to Roman.
 Adaleen then presents Jodean with her son, releasing him from their custody.
 Rhonda is seen leaving the city for Los Angeles, with a trucker driving her.